Trips to visit grandkids, travel adventures and family celebrations at your paid-for home. That’s the kind of retirement

 If you’re a 30-something, consider these wise moves:

 - Watch your housing budget.
 If you’re unable to pay cash for your house, remember to spend no more than 25% of your monthly take-home pay on a 15-year fixed-rate mortgage.
 Don’t make the mistake of becoming house poor, especially at the expense of not being able to save for retirement.

 - Have your emergency fund securely in place.
 Keeping adequate savings on hand guards you against dipping into your retirement fund or going back into debt when an emergency happens.
 And it will eventually.

 - Max out your retirement savings options.
 If your employer offers a 401(k) match, contribute up to the match, and then fully fund a Roth IRA.
 Your goal is to save 15% of your gross household income for retirement.

 - Save for retirement before you save for your kids’ college.
 Your kids may or may not go to college, but you will retire someday.
 So, make saving for retirement a priority over saving for college if you can’t afford to do both.

 How to Build Wealth in Your 40s

 - Know your portfolio.
 Meet with a financial advisor and make sure you’re investing the recommended 15% of your annual income in retirement accounts like a 401(k) or a Roth IRA.
 Automate your contributions if you’re not already doing so.
 Every time you get a raise, add it to your retirement savings.

 - Don’t borrow money from your retirement account.
 Find other ways to pay for unexpected medical bills, home improvements and college expenses.
-If you borrow from your 401(k), you’ll have to halt contributions until you pay back all the money.
-And you need all the time you can get to let the interest grow!
+Raiding your 401(k) will sabotage your retirement savings, and if you lose your job and still have an outstanding 401(k) loan balance, you probably have to pay that money back very quickly.
+Don’t do it!

 How to Build Wealth in Your 50s